World Pair Go

 PGPP members:

 As well as Pair Go in Europe, one of the biggest Pair Go championships outside Japan is played in America.
 In the Pair Go at the annual US Go Congress, up to 100 players take part.
-The US is now starting other local Pair Go events, such is the popularity of Pair Go.
+The US has been starting other local Pair Go events, such is the popularity of Pair Go, and has a Facebook page.
 Many other countries also run Pair Go events and championships.

-In March 2010 the first Pair Go World Cup will be held in China with 8 pro pairs from the Orient and 8 pairs from the rest of the world.
-Pair Go is also part of the Asian Games from 2010 and was featured in the first Chinese Mindsports Games.
+In March 2010 the first Pair Go World Cup was held in China with 8 pro pairs from the Orient and 8 pairs from the rest of the world; it was won by Rong Hui Song and He Xie of China.
+Pair Go became part of the Asian Games from 2010 (the first event being won by Korea's Park Jeong Hwan and Lee Seu La).
+It was also featured in the first Chinese Mindsports Games.

 A booklet, The Path of Pair Go, was published in 2009 tracing the history of Pair Go.